 - geranium and rosemary – make hair smooth and silky.

-- lavender – soothes skin and helps dry skin.
+- lavender & Roman chamomile – soothes skin and helps dry skin.

-- ¼ cup arrowroot powder or organic cornstarch
+- ¼ cup arrowroot powder or corn starch

-For dark hair: add up to ¼ cup cocoa powder depending on hair color
+- For dark hair: Add up to ¼ cup cocoa powderr depending on hair color

 - If you notice that your dry shampoo is starting to melt or is really clumpy, you might have used too much cocoa.